rnegrete01/rnegrete01/gateway.md

 # 🚀 Developer Portfolio: Gateway

-> Welcome to my project hub!
-This repository serves as a central index for my academic and personal work.
-Below, you'll find a curated list of my projects, categorized by the technologies used and the courses they were developed for.
+> Hi!
+And welcome to my Developer Portfolio!
+This is the place you want to come to when you are looking for my work!
+Down below, I have listen the title of my repositories, the technology I used to create them, and which class I created it for!
+I hope this is a useful tool!
+Thanks!

 ---